-- Because the slip painting gets bisqued along with the pot it is on, you can... go back into the painting using underglazes (or other engobes) to strengthen visual impact or further define the image.
+- Because the slip painting gets bisqued along with the pot it is on, you can add additional color using underglazes (or other engobes) to strengthen the visual impact or further define the image.

 03 of 05

-Oxide stains are wonderful for painting flowing lines as well as adding color to areas.
-Stains can be commercially prepared stains, which often use fritted material to make them both safer to handle and more chemically stable.
-Or stains may simply be oxides in water...but you need a good handle on what glaze will go over it.
+Oxide stains are wonderful for painting flowing lines, as well as for adding broad areas of color.
+You have the option of using commercially prepared stains, which often use fritted material to make them both safer to handle and more chemically stable.
+Or, stains can simply be earth oxides mixed in water, but with these, you will need a good handle on what glaze goes over it.
 Some oxides are fickle and will change color dramatically depending on what other elements are in the glaze.
-For example, chrome oxide is generally considered a green... colorant but if there is tin in the glaze, it can go pink.
+For example, chrome oxide is generally considered a green colorant, but if there is tin in the glaze, it can go pink.

 04 of 05

-One of the ways potters have been painting on ceramics for a very long time has simply been to paint using glazes themselves.
-This includes glaze-on-glaze painting, such as seen in the majolica traditions, as well as painting various areas with different glazes.
+Potters have been painting on ceramics for many years simply by using glazes themselves.
+This includes glaze-on-glaze painting, such as seen in the majolica traditions, as well as painting various areas with glazes of different colors.

-The problem with painting with glaze is that it is more likely to flow during the firing when it is molten.
+One problem with this method is that the glaze is more likely to flow when it becomes molten during the firing.
 This can cause designs to sag, become indistinct at the edges, or even disappear into an underlying glaze completely.Continue to 5 of 5 below.

 05 of 05